ffund/compe-design-project/lab8/multiplexing.md

 pigs m 11 0 # pin11 - sclk- to alt0
 ```

 to set the pin modes.
-You can then use `gpio readall` and verify that the SPI pins are in ALT0 mode.
+You can then use `gpio-readall` and verify that the SPI pins are in ALT0 mode.

 Finally, send a byte to the LED array using the hardware SPI device.